 Hundreds of years later, tulips played another role in Dutch history by helping prevent a nationwide famine.
 During a particularly cold winter at the end of World War II, the Nazis cut off food deliveries to Holland in retaliation for a train strike.
 Tulip growers had a surplus of bulbs that were grown during the war.
-The edible bulbs were soon the subject of recipes that appeared in Dutch newspapers.
+The bulbs, which are described as tasting like onions or potatoes, were soon the subject of recipes that appeared in Dutch newspapers.

 Even in the gloomiest of times, tulips brought joy and even health.
 Looking to 2022 with the optimistic tulip to cheer up the environment is something to celebrate.
 “In the end, tulips drive smiles,” says Palomares.

 Comments are closed.